byCedric/Allay/README.md

 ## Usage
 To get started with `Allay` take a look at the [wiki](../../wiki) pages.

+## Extensions
+`Allay` is designed to be useful in many usecases, therefore the core is unopinionated.
+From the there, you can go your own way.
+To help you in that, here are some extensions.

+> [JSON API][link-ext-json-api]

 ## Change log
 Please see [CHANGELOG](CHANGELOG.md) for more information what has changed recently.